KittyChiu/alerts-to-owasp10/README.md

 [![CodeQL](https://github.com/KittyChiu/alerts-to-owasp10/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/KittyChiu/alerts-to-owasp10/actions/workflows/codeql-analysis.yml)
 ![Coverage](badges/coverage.svg)

-This GitHub Action provides an opinionated approach to find OWASP Top 10 vulnerability in your GitHub repositories.
-This is to identify which code scanning alert is associated with OWASP Top 10.
+This GitHub Action filters GitHub security alerts generated from your GitHub repositories that are related to OWASP Top 10 risks.

 ## Use cases

-- As a security officer, I want to know if my organisation is exposed to OWASP Top 10 risks, so I can report back to the management for support.
+- As a security officer, I want to know if my organisation is exposed to OWASP Top 10 risks, so I can trigger incident response to remediate till resolution in production.
-- As an engineering manager, I want to prioritise which alerts to remediate in the next release cycle, so I can add to the product backlog.
+- As an engineering manager, I want to know gaps in application security, so that I can prioritise mentoring and learning in the identified areas.

 ## How does this action work?